-An iSTAR is to be completed for the following types of incidents:
+An iSTAR is to be completed when there is an interruption to the operational and/ or instructional activities, such as but not limited to the following types of incidents:

-- Any threat, including bomb and terrorist threats, to the school, individual student(s), or staff.
+- Any threat, including explosive device and terrorist threats, to the school, individual student, or staff.

 - Student or staff member injured or missing.

 - An assault or battery on a staff member.

 - Serious infraction by a staff member.

 - Any event involving police or fire departments.

 - Life-threatening incidents and safety hazards.

 - Serious campus disturbances (major fight, demonstration).

 - Natural disaster.

 - Evacuations, lockdowns, shelter in place actions.

 - Utility outage.

 - Construction problem preventing access.

 - Unplanned media or social media coverage.

 - Harassment/discrimination.

-Parent Notification - Parent-Student Handbook
+Notification in Parent-Student Handbook